Daddy of the Year Course

 Bonus: Valentines Day: Do something for her everyday without her knowing

 Years ago I started saying to myself as Valentines came and went so quickly, “Why don’t I do this everyday for her?”
 And the birth of this idea came into my heart.
-Brent-Do something for her everyday and don’t let her know.
+Brent-do something for her everyday and don’t let her know.
 So each morning from that time on, I woke up or wake up today and I identify one thing that she needs help with and I do my best to do it without her knowing.
-Surprisingly she finds recognizes that I have done a kind act for her or purchased something that wasn’t there before, like Where did the cute salt and pepper shakers come from, or hmm- I could have sworn that my bathroom mirror was dirty yesterday, it looks find today”
+Surprisingly she often recognizes that I have done a kind act for her or purchased something that wasn’t there before, like Where did the cute salt and pepper shakers come from, or hmm- I could have sworn that my bathroom mirror was dirty yesterday, it looks find today” This is one of the few exercises that I ask my players to do daily.
+It is one of the things I look forward to the most.

 One of the things that drives me crazy in our culture is this so called Date Night.
-I get it- a movie- Chuck a rama and man she complete for the week and can hardly wait until your next date.
+I get it.
+A movie!
+Chuck a Rama a local favorite all you can eat buffet, and man she complete for the week and can hardly wait until your next date.
 So much thought and so much time you set aside to plan this remarkable night out on the town.
-I can be a sarcastic buffoon sometimes but I am barely reaching that right now.
+How’s that for sarcasm?
+Pretty good.
+I can be a sarcastic buffoon sometimes but I am barely reaching that position right now.
 How much time do you give for your date nights?
 Remember how you were courting her and you would come up with some really good ideas.?
 Candle light dinners, hikes, picnics up the canyon, Watching the stars shine and sunsets and sunrises that were part of the deal.
 I just think we have reached an all time low when it comes to spending time together, so let me ask you to go through a few questions and answers before we go any further.

 Question #5 When do you plan your daily dates with your spouse?